cedricbahirwe/KnightX/README.md

 The Movie app is a simple application that consists of two features.
 The first feature is a collection of movies, while the second feature is a page that presents details of the selected movie.
 API that needs to be used is [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction).
-The specific routes will be provided later in the assignment text.

 Home View   | Detail View
 --------------------- | ---------------------